day8/re-frame/docs/breaking-it.md

 that, but to do that well, i would need deep knowledge of all the frameworks, and I don't know of anyone who really has that.
 Certainly not me.
 I try to keep an eye on them, but by "deep knowledge" I mean you need to have used it in anger, professionally for a couple of years.
-Anything less and the comparisions tend to be too shallow and misleading - which means: not unsful - particularly when they are written by someone with a
+Anything less and the comparisons tend to be too shallow and misleading - which means: not unsful - particularly when they are written by someone with a